IC-Cache: Efficient Large Language Model Serving via In-context Caching: Introduction

 At the heart of these challenges lies a fundamental tradeoff between model quality, latency, and serving cost.
 The drive for high-quality outputs has led to the deployment of models with hundreds of billions of parameters~\cite{team2023gemini, llama3-report}.
 However, their substantial resource demands have led to soaring operational costs for service providers and high latency for users.
-Ensuring efficient serving is further complicated by the prevalence of bursty workloads, where request rates fluctuate dramatically over time~\cite{patel2024splitwise}.
-As a result, service providers often have to overprovision resources to maintain responsiveness.
+Ensuring efficient serving is further complicated by the prevalence of bursty workloads, where request loads fluctuate dramatically even in minutes~\cite{helicon-google, patel2024splitwise}.
+As a result, service providers often have to rely on complex and/or overprovisioned infrastructure to maintain responsiveness~\cite{deepseek-r1, modserve-arxiv25}.

-Recent advances in LLM serving systems have primarily focused on optimizing system throughput---such as improving parallelism~\cite{alpaserve-osdi23, megascale-nsdi24}, GPU utilization~\cite{zhong2024distserve, dlora-osdi24, agrawal2023sarathi}, and memory efficiency~\cite{vllm-sosp23, sglang-asplos}---and reducing serving latency (\eg, through better request scheduling~\cite{vtc-osdi24, parrot-osdi24}).
-However, a complementary opportunity remains largely unexplored: \emph{exploiting the natural similarity among historical LLM requests}.
-Our analysis of four open-source user request datasets reveals that over 60\% of requests have a semantically similar counterpart in past requests.
-Unfortunately, simply caching historical requests and reusing their responses either yield low hit rates for exact matches or suffer from significant quality degradation in similarity-based matches, as any contextual mismatches can result in off-topic replies (\S\ref{subsec:opportunity}).
+Recent advances in LLM serving systems have primarily focused on optimizing system throughput---such as improving parallelism~\cite{alpaserve-osdi23, megascale-nsdi24}, GPU utilization~\cite{zhong2024distserve, dlora-osdi24, agrawal2023sarathi, hygen-arxiv25}, and memory efficiency~\cite{vllm-sosp23, sglang-asplos}---and reducing serving latency (\eg, through better request scheduling~\cite{vtc-osdi24, parrot-osdi24, andes-arxiv24}).
+However, a complementary opportunity remains largely unexplored: \emph{exploiting the natural similarity among daily LLM requests}.
+Our analysis of four open-source user request datasets reveals that over 70\% of requests have a semantically similar counterpart in past requests.
+Unfortunately, simply caching historical requests and reusing their responses either yields low hit rates for exact matches or suffers from significant quality degradation in similarity-based matches, as any contextual mismatches can risk off-topic replies (\S\ref{subsec:opportunity}).